karlhulme/jsonotron/workspaces/examples/readme.md

-# std
+# Examples

-A set of Jsonotron types that serves as a good starting point for a type library.
+A set of Jsonotron types and language templates that serves as a good starting point for a type library.
 ![](https://github.com/karlhulme/jsonotron/workflows/CD/badge.svg)